jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Mark looks around at each person fixation on YouTube, Instagram, TikTok, or Netflix.

-Mark asks the person next to him "Hi, what's going on?"
+Mark decides on the simple route and asks the person next to him "Hi, what's going on?"

 His neighbor says "The Office".